kavat/anubi/README.md

 Relating di Pip modules, install dependecies through `pip install -r pip_requirements.txt`

+**Attention**: running Anubu after dependencies installation error as `yara.SyntaxError: ......./anubi/conf/anubi-signatures/yara/RANSOM_BadRabbit.yar(35): invalid field name "imphash"` can appear: this happen because yara-python or yara needs to be installed after or with the compilation support of other libraries, such libssl-dev

 ## Run
 Anubi is developed to be run on Linux and further release will provides same functions on Windows and Mac.